-- Put the target URL for an XMLHttpRequest in a hidden anchor tag as an href (or use some other place like a hidden input field) and then grab the value of that href as the target URL to send in the XMLHttpRequest. - If you need the response from the AJAX request to be transformed by the Portlet Content Transformation rulesets (for example, you have URLs you want proxied by the WSRP Consumer) add a "handle" query string argument to the target URL that references the handle you gave the portlet in wsrp-producer.xml. - Do not use querystring parameters as a way of posting data.
+Put the target URL for an XMLHttpRequest in a hidden anchor tag as an href (or use some other place like a hidden input field) and then grab the value of that href as the target URL to send in the XMLHttpRequest.

+- If you need the response from the AJAX request to be transformed by the Portlet Content Transformation rulesets (for example, you have URLs you want proxied by the WSRP consumer) add a "handle" query string argument to the target URL that references the handle you gave the portlet in wsrp-producer.xml.
+For details on rulesets, see Section 2.2, "Portlet Content Transformation Rulesets." - Do not use querystring parameters as a way of posting data.
 Use POST parameters only. - Turn off caching in your target page so the request is not cached.